wormhole-foundation/docs.wormhole.com/docs/reference/components/vaa.md

 u16     token_chain    // Numeric ID for the source chain.
-u8[32]  to             // Address on the destination chain. u16     to_chain       // Numeric ID for the destination chain. u256    fee            // Portion of amount paid to a relayer.
+u8[32]  to             // Address on the destination chain. u16     to_chain       // Numeric ID for the destination chain. u256    fee            // Portion of the amount paid to a relayer.
 []byte  payload        // Message, arbitrary bytes, app specific
 ```